KosinskiLab/pyTME/doc/quickstart/postprocessing.rst

         .. note::

             Without a wedge mask or a fully fledged CTF, the averages computed by `RELION <https://github.com/3dem/relion>`_ might be overly distorted due to preferential alignment of subtomograms on the missing wedge.
-Wedge mask can be generated with pyTME (see :py:meth:`tme.preprocessor.Preprocessor.wedge_mask` and :py:meth:`tme.preprocessor.Preprocessor.continuous_wedge_mask`) or the Napari GUI (see :ref:`preprocessing section <filter-application>`).
+Wedge mask can be generated with |project| (see :py:meth:`tme.preprocessor.Preprocessor.wedge_mask` and :py:meth:`tme.preprocessor.Preprocessor.continuous_wedge_mask`) or the Napari GUI (see :ref:`preprocessing section <filter-application>`).

             ``postprocess.py`` automatically pads the extracted subtomograms to an even number of voxels in each dimension to avoid potential RELION crashes.